CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 ### Configure a NetQ Agent to Collect Data from Selected Services

-You can enable and disable collection of data from the FRR (FR Routing), Kubernetes, sensors, and WJH (What Just Happened) by the NetQ Agent.
+You can enable and disable data collection about FRR (FRRouting), Kubernetes, sensors, and WJH (What Just Happened).

 To configure the agent to start or stop collecting **FRR** data, run: